MicrosoftDocs/win32/desktop-src/DirectShow/cmediacontrol-getidsofnames.md

 ---
-Description: 'Maps a single member function and an optional set of parameters to a corresponding set of integer dispatch identifiers (DISPIDs), which can be used upon subsequent calls to the CMediaControl::Invoke member function.' ms.assetid: '9ce1b1aa-ea03-4a65-bff7-e46771cd0772'
+Description: Maps a single member function and an optional set of parameters to a corresponding set of integer dispatch identifiers (DISPIDs), which can be used upon subsequent calls to the CMediaControlInvoke member function. ms.assetid: 9ce1b1aa-ea03-4a65-bff7-e46771cd0772
-title: 'CMediaControl.GetIDsOfNames method'
+title: CMediaControl.GetIDsOfNames method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CMediaControl.GetIDsOfNames method